Chapter XVIII - GENERAL RULES

 (g) shall not obstruct proceedings and shall avoid making running commentaries when speeches are being made in the Assembly;

-(h) shall not applaud when a stranger enters any of the Galleries except when a foreign delegation or a foreign dignitary is specially invited to the sitting;
+(m) shall not applaud when a stranger enters any of the galleries except when a foreign delegation or a foreign dignitary is specially invited to the sitting;

-(i) shall not, while speaking, make any reference to a stranger in any of the galleries except when a foreign delegation or a foreign dignitary is specially invited to the sitting;
+(n) shall not while speaking make any reference to a stranger in any of the galleries except when a foreign delegation or a foreign dignitary is specially invited to the sitting;

-(j) shall not occupy a seat in the Galleries nor, while in the Chamber, engage himself in conversation with any visitor in a Gallery; and
+(o) shall not occupy a seat in the galleries nor while in the Chamber engage himself in conversation with any visitor in a gallery;

 224. Procedure when Speaker addresses.– (1) Whenever the Speaker addresses the Assembly, he shall be heard in silence and any member who is then speaking or offering to speak shall immediately resume his seat.